anchore/oss-docs/content/docs/user-guides/sbom/sources.md

 When using container daemon sources (Docker, Podman, or Containerd):

 - **Missing images**: If an image doesn't exist locally in the daemon, Syft attempts to pull it from the registry
 - **Private images**: You must be logged in to the registry via the daemon (e.g., `docker login`) or have credentials configured for direct registry access.
-See [Authentication](/docs/user-guides/sbom/authentication) for more details.
+See [Authentication with Private Registries](/docs/user-guides/private-registries) for more details.

 ### Environment Variables